 If ventilation is your top concern in a helmet, we recommend you check out the Giro Xar which has not only a higher number of vents, but a much larger percentage of open space for air to flow through and heat to escape.

 We think Giro named this helmet after terrain you are likely to ride while wearing it rather than it's list of extras, but none-the-less the Feature has many, um, features.
 The most notable of which is the visor which is our third favorite behind the Bell Super and the Troy Lee A1 both of which cost considerably more than the Feature.
 The Feature's visor pivots on two screws at either side of the helmet and is locked in place with a large thumb screw beneath the visor, which is easy to operate with gloves on.
 We found that we could use this thumb screw to either lock the visor in place or use it to vary the amount of force needed to move it while on the fly by leaving it slightly loose.
-The Feature's visor is far superior to the visor found on it's closest competitor in the bargain category, the Bell Stoker.
-While the Stoker is also a good option, we think that the Feature is worth the $5 more just based on the visor.
+The Feature's visor is far superior to the visor found on its closest competitor in the bargain category, the Bell Stoker.
+While the Stoker is also a good option, we would choose the Feature over it based solely on the visor.

 If you are looking for a helmet packed with extras besides just ability to protect your skull and it's contents, then you should check out the Bell Super which wins our Top Pick Award for being the most feature clad helmet.
 The Super not only has the amazing visor we mentioned above, but it also comes with a GoPro mount as well as screw on goggle guides which take the place of the visor should you want to run goggles and no visor at all.